zhaoy/zhaoy/README.md

-custom functions to transfer, tidy, transform, summarize, and check data
+zhaoy provides functions for 5 data tasks: transfer, tidy, transform, summarize, and check.

+Some advantages of zhaoy functions:

+- The first argument is always data, so functions are compatible with the tidyverse pipe.

+- Within data tasks, function names and arguments are consistent.

 # transfer